qbitroot/desktoplapse/README.md

 `python3 desktoplapse.py -s 10 -f 20 -o capture.mp4`

-If `-o/--output` is not specified, a unix timestamp + `.mp4` will set as output video file name.
+If `-o`/`--output` is not specified, a unix timestamp + `.mp4` will set as output video file name.
 For example, `1592413634.mp4`

 While capturing a timelapse, many screenshots are made and saved to `--frame-folder` (`cap` by default).
 Then they get deleted if `--preserve-frames` option is not set.
 If `--preserve-frames` is set, you can pause recording and continue later.

-If you record a really long timelapse (5+ hours), you can reduce image size twice or more.
+If you record a really long timelapse (5+ hours), you can reduce image size twice or more to save storage space.
 To do this, use `-r N` option, where `N` is size.
+Also, you can reduce screenshot JPEG quality by specifying `-q`/`--quality` option.
+You can read more about JPEG quality factor at https://en.wikipedia.org/wiki/JPEG#Sample_photographs